Skip to main contentSkip to docs navigation

 pnpm add -D parcel

-pnpm add @chassis-ui/css @chassis-ui/tokens @popperjs/core
+pnpm add @chassis-ui/css @chassis-ui/tokens

 Project structure

-Create the source folders and the empty files you'll fill in below:
+Create the source folders and starter files:

 mkdir -p src/js src/scss